tempusername5/lincolnwiscraper/README.md

 ## Output

 This spider was designed to generate a .csv output file.
-A sample output file called output.csv is available in the lincolnwiscraper folder.
+A sample output file called output.csv is provided in the main folder.